SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/09-Homework.md

 In case the town of the minion is not in the database, insert it as well.

-In case the villain is not present in the database, add him too with default evilness factor of "evil".
+In case the villain is not present in the database, add him too with the default evilness factor of "evil".

-Finally, set the new minion to be servant of the villain.
+Finally, set the new minion to be a servant of the villain.

 Print the appropriate messages after each operation - see the examples.